dentsucreativeuk/dev-standards/Admin/Git-New.md

  2. **Avoid working outside your remit.** When working within files, avoid changing code that isn't directly related to the work.
 This ensures commit patches are easy to digest as well as the reliability of potential merges.

 ## Commit messages
 Commit messages **must** be concise, clear and broadly describe the work done in that commit.
 They **should** be written in the imperative present tense, and the first line of a commit **should** be within 50 characters in length.
+If a commit message needs to be described more thoroughly use the [_Subject and Message_](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-commit.html#_discussion) syntax: where the first line is taken as the subject, then a line return, then the body of the message.

 If a commit cannot be described in one subject or phrase, it **must** be split into smaller, more detailed commits.